LBreda/MetroRomaStickers/README.md

 Build instructions (linux):

-* Install the Helvetica font
+* Install the Helvetica font and Inkscape
 * Run `./generate.sh`
 * The images will be in the three `out` directories